-flakes, we were approached by a woman who wanted to tell us about the Easter services at her cultural center.
-As she rat-Walking along the Arbat, Moscow's favor-ite pedestrian mall, in a flurry of snowwas unable to tell her politely that we were leaving for St. Petersburg in a few days. tled on, I realized that I was getting the drift of the conversation.
-Unfortunately we had not reached the future tense in class, so i
+Walking along the Arbat, Moscow's favor, it pedestrian mall, in a flurry of snow-flakes, we were approached by a woman who wanted to tell us about the Eastey services at her cultural center.
+As she rattled on, I realized that I was getting the drift of the conversation.
+Unfortunately we had not reached the future tense in class, so I was unable to tell her politely that we were leaving for St. Petersburg in a few days.

-Romanov Boyars house explained the life of a noble family in 16th-century Moscow it smiled a lot, and, almost without exception, everyone smiled back and tried to help with Buoyed by the experience, I spent the next two weeks producing bits and pieces of Russian.
+I remembered other countries where a Romanov Boyars house explained the life of a noble family in 16th-century Moscow.
+1 smiled a lot, and, almost without exception, everyone smiled back and tried to help with Buoyed by the experience, I spent the next two weeks producing bits and pieces di Russian.
 I asked for directions.
-I bargained metro, starting with the central station where four lines meet.
-I translated for my triends when the charming docent at the directions, information, advice.
-Russia was with taxi drivers, I I remembered other countries where mastered the Moscov we struggled to read the menus in the penumbra, our waiter ignored our requests in English for more light, Suddenly I ref. membered that my 40-word Turkish vocabulary included both lutien (please) and mum (candle).
-When I said firmly, "Intermum," his amazement was lovely to behold, and so were the candles that promptly are the candles that promptly graced our table we struggled to read the menus in few words of the language had had dramati effect.
-My best moment in Turkey came in a made me a firm believer that speaking languages badly of barely is better than not speaking languages badly of barely is better than not speaked ing at all.
-It takes some nerver of course, although my own experience has been that people react with a smile rather than a sneer, particularly if you're stumbling about in relatively obscure languages, speaking badly required a dramatic change in personality.
-Gone was the perfectionist with her graceful subjunctives and catchy idioms.
+I bargained with taxi drivers.
+I mastered the Moscow directions, information, advice.
+Russia was metro, starting with the central station where four lines meet.
+I translated for my triends when the charming docent at the we struggled to read the menus in the penumbra, our waiter ignored our requests in English for more light.
+Suddenly I remembered that my 04-word Turkish vocabulary included both lutten (please) and mum (candle).
+When I said firmly, "Luttel, mum," his amazement was lovely to behold, and so were the candles that promptly graced our risks. few words of the language had had dramatic effect.
+My best moment in Turkey came in a graced our table

+barely is better than ot speakof course, although my own experience hady

+of course, although my own experience hay

+been that people react with a smile rather

+than a smeer, particularly if you're stumbling about in relatively obscure languages.

+Speaking baddy required a dramatic

+change in personality.
+Gone was the perfectionist with her graceful subjunctives and

+catchy dloms.
 Instead, I now smile a lot.
+I

-I begin every conversation - if one can call these garbied bursts conversations - with pleases, thank yous and excuse me.
-I grovel, linguistically speaking.
+begin every conversation - if one can call

+these garbled bursts conversations - with

+pleases, thank yous and excuse me.
+I grovel,

+linguistically sneaking XPERIENCES like these have